zlsa/wasp-book/src/atmospheric-entry.md

 plasma thrusters engage, aligning the vehicle and keeping it traveling down the center of the entry corridor.

-At one hundred and fifteen kilometers in altitude and pulling nearly four Gs, one of the pistons on the flaps snaps.
-Thick electrical cables whip around in the near-vacuum behind the flap; chunks of metal and ceramic fly about crazily.
+At one hundred and fifteen kilometers in altitude and with the ship undergoing nearly four Gs of acceleration, one of the pistons snaps.
+Thick electrical cables whip around in the near-vacuum behind the flap; chunks of metal and thermal ceramic fly about crazily, some smashing through the protective shielding into the other piston.
 The flap, now held by only a single piston, begins to slowly retract towards the vehicle.
-The red-hot plasma streams past the edges of the flap, approaching the lip of the engine the flap was designed to protect.
+The red-hot plasma streams past the edges of the flap, approaching the lip of the engine nozzle the flap was designed to protect.

 Inside, alarms begin to go off.